 * Module 8: Preventing Hate Incidents and Hate Crimes

 * Module 9: Trainer Workshop Basics

 * Module 12: Action Plan to Combat Hate

 Key expert leaders from the partnering human rights and hate crime agencies conduct the training in groups of 20-50 depending on contract details.
 These experts are selected to maximize the participants’ ability to impact his/her college campus as an educator on hate crime prevention.
 Throughout the next year, the participants commit to be a part of the Stop The Hate consortium of educators to combat hate on campus and implement an action plan consisting of a minimum of six hate crime prevention efforts that might include workshops, seminars, rallies, writing articles, developing campus response teams, etc.

-How do I plan the Train the Trainer for my campus or region?
+How do I plan the Train the Trainer for my campus?

 Program Details & Costs

-For the 2017/2018 school year, we are offering discounted pricing on this program.
-For more information about hosting or purchasing a program for your campus, please contact Greg Miraglia, Stop The Hate Program Coordinator at (888) 537-4463 ext.
+For more information about purchasing a program for your campus, please contact the Stop The Hate Program Coordinator at (888) 537-4463 ext.
 2